norbert-mosinski/route-master/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## License
-RouteMaster is open source and released under the MIT License.
+RoutingMaster is open source and released under the MIT License.